TroelsMortensen/CodeLabs/Tutorials/TodoTutorialPart1_Blazor/004 Domain component.md

 A **Class Library** is a type of project which cannot be run, it instead contains functionality.
 All NuGet packages are generally libraries with functionality, you can import into your system.
-Similar to Jar files in Java.
+Similar to some Jar files in Java, however, other Jar files can actually be executed.
+In .NET we distinguish between .exe files: executables, and .dll files: dynamic link libraries.

 Your Domain component will just contain the domain model classes, there is nothing to *run*.
 If you make custom Exceptions, they could also go here.
 We will also add certain interfaces, shortly.